Chill (video game): Development

 The game's existence was first mentioned in November 1996.
 The title was endorsed by Burton Boards of America and was showcased at E3 1997.

 Eidos stated in early 1998 that they had decided against publishing the game for the PlayStation, but they nonetheless released it a few months later.
-A Sega Saturn version of the game was slated to be published by Sega Europe, and was completed in time for its planned release date of April 1998, but in the end it was left unreleased.
+A Sega Saturn version of the game was slated to be published by developer Silicon Dreams themselves, and was completed in time for its planned release date of April 1998, but in the end it was left unreleased.